percona/pmm/doc/source/using.rst

 it especially valuable when optimizing the usage of hard drives.

-PMM collects statistics on the MyRocks storage engine for MySQL in the metrics monitor as a separate dashboard titled |mysql.myrocks|.
+PMM collects statistics on the MyRocks storage engine for MySQL in the metrics monitor as a separate dashboard titled |mysql-myrocks-metrics|.
 The main sourse of information for this dashboard comes from the *information schema* tables.

 .. figure:: .res/graphics/png/pmm.metrics-monitor.mysql-myrocks-metrics.1.png